megasanjay/vue3-lottie/packages/vue3-lottie/README.md

 yarn add vue3-lottie@latest
 ```

-# Usage
+- Register the component in your Vue 3 application.

-## The most common use case is to register the component globally.
+The most common use case is to register the component globally.

 ```js
 // main.js